How to Cut Wood Slices with a Chainsaw: 3 Methods

 Step #2: Find the Knots

 Tree knots form when new wood grows near a dead branch.
-When sawing through a tree, it’s vital to look for knots first.
-They’re much tougher than the remainder of the wood, which increases the likelihood of kickback.
+When you’re sawing through a tree, always make it a priority to look for these knots.
+Not only are they tougher than the rest of the wood, but they also increase the risk of kickback, which can be dangerous.

 Knowing where the tree knots or the circle shapes are, you may devise a strategy to prevent accidentally sawing through them.